-2.1.2.1 Paparore Sentinel Bore Saline Intrusion & Groundwater Level: Monitoring and Triggers
+2.1.2.1 Paparore Sentinel Bore Saline Intrusion & Groundwater Level: Monitoring and Triggers process set out in Section 1.3.
+Interim trigger levels must be set prior to exercise of consents located within the Paparore sub-aquifer unit.

 Interim trigger levels for minimum groundwater levels and salinity indicators will need to be set in the new Paparore Sentinel bore identified in Table 4 and Table 6 for Stage 1.
 Ongoing monitoring will be required to ensure that Objectives 1(a), (b), and (c) are met by implementing trigger level exceedance measures.